University of Texas Southwestern Medical Center,

 The Clinical Chemistry Fellowship (CCF) Program at UTSWMC provides trainees with the basic skills required for the practice of clinical chemistry in an academic or community hospital or industrial setting and to successfully complete the board examination in clinical chemistry administered by the American Board of Clinical Chemistry (ABCC) or the American College of Pathology (ACP).
 Mechanisms for achieving these goals include: mentoring by members of the clinical chemistry faculty; participation in a research project under the direction of his/her Clinical Chemistry Research and Faculty Advisor; coordinating with a faculty member and overseeing pathology residents providing direct assistance to Interventional Radiologists in the surgical suite on patients undergoing bilateral inferior petrosal sinus sampling (IPSS), adrenal vein sampling (AVS), or selective sampling for parathormone (PTH); participation in, at the discretion of the trainee’s Research and Faculty Advisor on an as needed basis, other special projects/tasks, not defined herein, with direct teaching value and benefit to the trainee.

-In addition, attendance by the CCF is required at a variety of symposia with extensive learning benefit and value, including weekly Internal Medicine Grand Rounds, a forum for members of the Department of Internal Medicine at UTSWMC to present a mini-review of a clinical medicine topic related to their area of expertise and specialization; monthly Clinical Chemistry Grand Rounds Lecture Series, a forum for presentations by well known outside speakers on topics directly related to clinical chemistry; annual Laboratory Management Course for Pathology Residents; annual review of the Pathology Resident In-Service Examination (RISE); annual Progress in Clinical Pathology Course; and, funding permitting, the annual meeting of the American Association for Clinical Chemistry (AACC) and at local meetings of other professional and scientific organizations [e.g., Texas Section, AACC, Clinical Ligand Assay Society (CLAS)].
+In addition, attendance by the CCF is required at a variety of symposia with extensive learning benefit and value, including weekly Internal Medicine Grand Rounds, a forum for members of the Department of Internal Medicine at UTSWMC to present a mini-review of a clinical medicine topic related to their area of expertise and specialization; monthly Clinical Chemistry Grand Rounds Lecture Series, a forum for presentations by well known outside speakers on topics directly related to clinical chemistry; annual Laboratory Management Course for Pathology Residents; annual review of the Pathology Resident In-Service Examination (RISE); annual Progress in Clinical Pathology Course; and, funding permitting, the annual meeting of the Association for Diagnostics & Laboratory Medicine (formerly known as AACC) and at local meetings of other professional and scientific organizations [e.g., Texas Section, ADLM, Clinical Ligand Assay Society (CLAS)].

 Prior to completion of the Fellowship program, the Fellow will be required to attain a satisfactory score on a Comprehensive Examination.